terrytangyuan/scaffolder/cran-comments.md

 ## Notes

 This is the first release with experimental functionalities of scaffolding Python functions.
-I forgot to export a function that is used in the examples in the last submission and this submission fixes it.
+This submission adds packages that are used in examples to `Suggests` in `DESCRIIPTION` file that are missing in a previous CRAN submission.